alexiyous/kopy-tool/README.md

 ## Examples

-Check the `test` directory in the repository for more examples.
+Check the `copytool/src/main/java/com/alexius/copytool/testing` directory in the repository for more examples.